It is possible to profit by investing in cryptocurrency, but you could also lose all your money.

 It’s also not as easy to store cryptocurrencies as it is to store bonds or stocks.
 There are exchanges like Coinbase which make it easy to buy and sell crypto assets, such as bitcoin and Ethereum, but a lot of people don’t like keeping their digital assets on exchanges due to the risk of hacks, cyberattacks, and theft.

 Instead, some people prefer offline storage, such a paper wallet or hardware.
+Simplified Bitamp hardware wallet could help you to move ahead with this.
 Cold storage, as this is known, has it own set of risks and challenges, such as the risk of losing your private keys, which would make it impossible to get at your cryptocurrency.

 There is also a risk that the crypto project that you decide to invest in will not succeed.
 There are thousands of blockchain projects and a lot of competition.
 There’s a risk that regulators could also crackdown on the whole crypto industry if more governments start to view this kind of currency as a threat, rather than technological innovation.